Reconstruction of Strings from their Substrings Spectrum: Reconstructing an Erroneous Multispectrum

 \subsection{Reconstruction Algorithm}

+The main result of this subsection is summarized in the following theorem. \begin{theorem} If a string $\bfx\in\Sigma^n$ is $ (L-1,4s+1) $-substring distant, then it is $(L,t,s)$-reconstructible for every $ t \in [n] $. \end{theorem} \begin{remark} Notice that the constraint presented in Theorem~\ref{th:naive} is independent of $ t $, as the theorem holds for every $ t \in [n] $.
+This follows from the requirement of $ (4s+1) $-distance between the substrings, as seen in the upcoming proof.
+Alternative constraints, which are not independent of $ t $ and require smaller distance between the substrings, are presented in Section~\ref{sec:rec-Erroneous2}. \end{remark}

-The main result of this subsection is summarized in the following theorem. \begin{theorem} If a string $\bfx\in\Sigma^n$ is $ (L-1,4s+1) $-substring distant, then it is $(L,t,s)$-reconstructible. \end{theorem} The proof of Theorem~\ref{th:naive} is given by an explicit reconstruction algorithm, presented in Algorithm~\ref{alg:reconstruct-substitutions}.
-The algorithm receives an erroneous multispectrum $ U \in \cB_{L,t,s}(\bfx) $ for $ \bfx \in \cS_n(L-1,4s+1) $ and reconstructs the maximum reconstructible substring $\bfW_2(U)$.
+The proof of Theorem~\ref{th:naive} is given by an explicit reconstruction algorithm, presented in Algorithm~\ref{alg:reconstruct-substitutions}.
+The algorithm receives an erroneous multispectrum $ U \in \cB_{L,t,s}(\bfx) $ for $ \bfx \in \SubDistSet_n(L-1,4s+1) $ and reconstructs the maximum reconstructible substring $\bfW_2(U)$.
 The algorithm uses the substring-distant property of $ \bfx $ to identify the correct order of the substrings of $ U $.
 Then, it takes for each entry of $ \bfx $ the majority vote of its occurrences in $ U $.

 Let $ U =\{ \bfu_1, \dots, \bfu_{n-L+1} \} $ be the input set of the algorithm, ordered with respect to $ S_L(\bfx) $, similarly to Definition~\ref{def:ts-erroneous}.
 A demonstration of the execution of Algorithm~\ref{alg:reconstruct-substitutions} is presented in the next example. \begin{example} Let $ n,L,\bfx,U $ from Example~\ref{ex:ts-erroneous}.
 The string $ \bfx $ is $ (L-1,5) $-substring distant and therefore $ U $ is a valid input for Algorithm~\ref{alg:reconstruct-substitutions} with $ t=3, s=1 $.
 Let $ \bfu_1, \dots, \bfu_7 $ denote the elements of $ U $ similarly to Example~\ref{ex:ts-erroneous}.
 The algorithm picks at Step~\ref{step:pickw1} the substring since for every other $ i \in [2,7] $,